Extend ServeMux to register method handler

 }

-Our method handler will dispatch request based on its method, or error with http.StatusMethodNotAllowed
+Our method handler will dispatch request based on its method, or error with http.StatusMethodNotAllowed if request method is not registered on given endpoint.
+See below:

 func (m methodHandler) ServeHTTP(w http.ResponseWriter, r *http.Request) {